rationalis/pancake/README.md

 restricted.
 However, in implementation, we just push and pop from a stack.
 Nice and simple.

+In fact, it's such a simple model that there's no real need for any complex parser - everything can be implemented from near-scratch.
+This allows for plenty of flexibility in determining syntax and semantics.
+The fun is in experimenting!

 On the other hand, there are plenty of explicit non-goals: compilation, performance, safety.
 These are outside of my interest for a new hobby language.